tidepool-org/data-science-handbook/instructions/pull-request-process.md

   * Can the reviewer review your pull request quickly?

-  * Is the README file there?
+  * Is the README file up to date?

   * Is the code well organized well and do you have good test coverage?